-If the event provides you with an opportunity to enhance your relationship with the vendor and learn more about their business and the value of the tickets and accommodation falls within the limits of our Code, then you should seek approval of your manager and the CCO or their designee by completing this Gift, Entertainment and Payment Disclosure Form.
+If the event provides you with an opportunity to enhance your relationship with the vendor and learn more about their business and the value of the tickets and accommodation falls within the limits of our Code, then you should seek approval of your manager and the CCO or their designee by submitting a Received a Gift over \$50 Disclosure.
 You may not accept the trip and tickets without such approval.